-It is recommended to lubricate the outside truck block idler and drive gears with grease.
+Lubricate the outside truck block idler and drive gears with grease.
 Use the diagram shown below as a guide and add grease to the points marked.

-Figure 10: Greasing the Idler Gears
+Figure: Greasing The Idler Gears and Port Screws

 Cleaning The Wheels, Tires, and Track